nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   \q

-An Nextcloud instance configured with PostgreSQL would contain the path to the socket on which the database is running as the hostname, the system username the PHP process is using, and an empty password to access it, and the name of the database.
+A Nextcloud instance configured with PostgreSQL would contain the path to the socket on which the database is running as the hostname, the system username the PHP process is using, and an empty password to access it, and the name of the database.
 The :file:`config/config.php` as created by the :doc:`../installation/installation_wizard` would therefore contain entries like